Rape during the occupation of Japan: Rapes by Commonwealth forces

 Most of the people in Kure stayed inside their houses, and pretended they knew nothing about the rape by occupation forces.
 The Australian soldiers were the worst.
 They dragged young women into their jeeps, took them to the mountain, and then raped them.
 I heard them screaming for help nearly everynight.
 A policeman from the Hiroshima police station came to me, and asked me to work as a prostitute for the Australians—he wanted me and other prostitutes to act as a sort of ʻfirebreak,ʼ so that young women wouldn't get raped.
 We agreed to do this and contributed greatly.

 Allan Clifton, an Australian military officer who acted as interpreter and criminal investigator wrote in his 1951 book Time of Fallen Blossoms:

 I stood beside a bed in hospital.
 On it lay a girl, unconscious, her long, black hair in wild tumult on the pillow.
 A doctor and two nurses were working to revive her.
 An hour before she had been raped by twenty soldiers.
 We found her where they had left her, on a piece of waste land.
 The hospital was in Hiroshima.
 The girl was Japanese.
 The soldiers were Australians.
 The moaning and wailing had ceased and she was quiet now.
 The tortured tension on her face had slipped away, and the soft brown skin was smooth and unwrinkled, stained with tears like the face of a child that has cried herself to sleep.

-In regard to the treatment of Australian servicemembers at court-martials, Clifton wrote regarding another rape that was witnessed by a party of card-players that:
+In regard to the treatment of Australian servicemembers at courts-martial, Clifton wrote regarding another rape that was witnessed by a party of card-players that: